-Chicken: Chicken breasts are the most common choice for a chicken sandwich and the one I used for this recipe.
-But a boneless chicken thigh can be exceptionally juicy and flavorful in a sandwich as well.
+Chicken Breast: Chicken breasts are the most obvious choice for this chicken sandwich recipe and the one I used for this recipe.
+But boneless chicken thighs can be exceptionally juicy and flavorful in a sandwich as well.

-Toppings: I chose a mayo spread, lettuce and tomato to top my sandwich.
+Toppings: I chose a mayo spread, lettuce, and tomato to top my sandwich.
 To finish it off I added a slice of creamy Mozzarella cheese.
-There are so many ways to elevate sandwich, like bacon, avocado, grilled pineapple, onions, pickles, bbq sauce or ranch dressing.
+There are so many ways to elevate a sandwich recipe, like bacon, avocado, grilled pineapple, onions, pickles, BBQ sauce, or ranch dressing.
 Use whatever flavors you like, or let everyone customize their own.

-Preheat your grill to medium heat (350-400 degrees).
+Preheat your grill to medium heat (350-400 degrees F).
 While the grill is preheating, prepare the sandwich toppings and the chicken.

-If you grocery store has chicken cutlets, they are perfect for sandwiches, otherwise you may need to either slice the chicken in half or lightly pound until they’re all less than an inch thick.
-Brush with olive oil and season with salt, pepper and Italian seasoning.
+If your grocery store has chicken cutlets, they are perfect for sandwiches, otherwise you may need to either slice the chicken in half or lightly pound until they’re all less than an inch thick.
+Brush with olive oil and season with salt, pepper, and Italian seasoning.

 By now your grill should be ready.
-Cook chicken for several minutes per side and use a meat thermometer so you know exactly when the internal temp is 160-165 degrees.
+Grill chicken for several minutes per side and use a meat thermometer so you know exactly when the internal temp is 160-165 degrees.

 Remove chicken from the grill and top with cheese.
-Assemble grilled chicken sandwiches – mayo on the bottom bun, then lettuce, tomato, chicken, cheese and top bun – and serve!
+Admire those beautiful grill marks.
+Assemble grilled chicken sandwiches – mayo on the bottom bun, then lettuce, sliced tomato, chicken, cheese, and top bun – and serve!